 The skills and expertise his PhD students obtain equip them for successful academic careers.
-One of his former students (Diambra) is a Senior Lecturer at the University of Bristol, UK, one (Sufian) is Lecturer at the University of Queensland, one (Masoumi) is a Senior Lecturer at Monash University, one (Yang) is Associate Professor at Sun Yat-Sen University.
+One of his former students (Diambra) is an Associate Professor at the University of Bristol, UK, one (Sufian) is Lecturer at the University of Queensland, one (Masoumi) is a Senior Lecturer at Monash University, one (Yang) is Associate Professor at Sun Yat-Sen University.
 Another (Hadsari) is Lecturer at the Universitas Atma Jaya Yogyakarta, Indonesia.
 Six others are Research Associates at the University of Warwick (Vo) and Loughborough University (Li) in the UK, the University of Canterbury in New Zealand (Yates), Taiyuan University of Technology in China (Zhang), Ruhr-Universität Bochum in Germany (Yang) and the Nanjing Hydraulic Research Institute in China (Tang).

 Recent and ongoing examples of engagement include:

 - Expert review work for mining companies, related to tailings characterisations, in situ test result interpretations considering partial saturation and liquefaction susceptibilities, and tailings storage stabilities.

 - Determining tailings susceptibility to static liquefaction using the CPT; in partnership with UWA, Uni of Wollongong, Uni of SA, and Newmont Mining, Rio Tinto, Tech Coorporation, BHP, Anglo American and Freeport-McMoran (https://www.tailliq.com/).